cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ## 👀 Overview

-So far there is no native Google Apps Script method to get data straight from MS Excel files stored on Google Drive or in gmail attachment.
+So far there is no native Google Apps Script method to get data straight from MS Excel files stored on Google Drive or in Gmail attachment.
-The widespread workaround is to first convert the MS Excel workbook to Google Spreadsheet and than use Apps Script `SpreadsheetApp` functions to extract data.
+The widespread workaround what I found is to first convert the MS Excel workbook to Google Spreadsheet and than use Apps Script `SpreadsheetApp` functions to get data.
 The function `parseMSExcelBlob(blob, requiredSheets)` provided in this repo can open and parse directly MS Excel files without any upload or conversion to Google Spreadsheet.

 ## 💻 Built with